Singapore: Domestic Corporate Taxation

-In Singapore there are no withholding taxes levied on dividends.
+In Singapore there is no withholding tax levied on dividends.
 Instead dividends are taxed at the standard rate, with a tax credit being given for any corporate tax levied on the profits out of which dividends are paid.
 Where there is a shortfall between the tax credit and the standard rate charge the shortfall must be made up by the company paying the dividend and not by the shareholder receiving it.

-Where a dividend is paid out by a Singaporean company to a foreign parent corporation no further taxes will be levied in the following circumstances:
+Where a dividend is paid out by a Singaporean company to a foreign parent corporation no further taxes will be

-- Foreign Tax Credits: Where the dividends have flowed from a foreign subsidiary to a Singaporean holding company and the foreign tax credits exceed the Singaporean corporate income tax liability no further taxes are payable in Singapore on dividends remitted to the foreign parent corporation.
+- Foreign Tax Credits: Where the dividends have flowed from a foreign subsidiary to a Singaporean holding company and the foreign tax credits exceed the Singaporean corporate income tax liability, no further taxes are payable in Singapore on dividends remitted to the foreign parent corporation.

 (N.B.
 Tax Sparing Provisions: Most of Singapore's tax treaties contain tax sparing provisions, meaning that the foreign parent corporation of the Singapore subsidiary treats income received from its Singapore subsidiary as if the full amount of corporate income tax had been paid in Singapore even though the subsidiary was subject to a number of favorable fiscal concessions which meant it paid little (usually 10%) or no corporate income tax.
 As previously mentioned, the USA will not sign a full tax treaty with Singapore principally because of its refusal to accept tax-sparing credits).